How to Stop Hair Breakage Effectively in 10 Easy Ways

 Strengthening conditioners with keratin proteins, like Nexxus Keraphix Conditioner for Damaged Hair, are an essential first line of defense against damage.
 When used in tandem with Nexxus Keraphix Shampoo for Damaged Hair, it is known to provide softness and nourish even severely damaged hair via keratin, which increases hair’s resilience.
 This smoothing conditioner reaches into the hair fiber to help repair from within and deliver a smooth, conditioned feel.

-Air-dry when you can and when weather permits!
+Stop hair breakage by air-drying when you can and when the weather permits!
 When you hop out of the shower, grab a towel or an old cotton T-shirt and blot your hair dry.
 Afterward, simply let your hair air-dry for a fuss-free, anti-breakage drying solution.

 As much as we adore a perfectly undone messy bun or ponytail, the fact of the matter is that hair ties and clips can be a culprit as well.
 That said, pull your hair up or pin it back for that gym sesh or event, but be sure to unfurl it as carefully as possible to avoid unnecessary tugging and breakage.

 Counterintuitive?
 Not quite.
 A trim every six to eight weeks, or at least once every season if you’re strapped for time, can be the difference between mindful regrowth or an emergency haircut due to split ends when practicing how to stop hair breakage.
 Even a quick hair dusting appointment can make a difference when it comes to maintaining fresh, fray-free ends.

 Bonus: When deep conditioning, give the product at least 15 minutes to fully set and absorb.

-When learning how to stop hair breakage, always remember it’s a marathon, not a sprint.
-It takes a while for your hair to get back to a near-virgin, healthy state, so patience (and the right products and tips!) is definitely a virtue.
-Trust us, with all the above tips, your hair will end up looking and feeling better than ever.
+When learning to stop hair breakage, remember it’s a marathon, not a sprint.
+It takes a while for your hair to return to a near-virgin, healthy state, so patience (and the right products and tips!) is a virtue.
+Trust us, with all the above tips; your hair will end up looking and feeling better than ever.
 Good luck!
 Also, for more hair care tips, be sure to subscribe to our newsletter below!